ExplainableML/KG-SP/README.md

     python test.py --logpath LOG_DIR --open_world --fast
 ```

-To test a KG-SP model on the partial label setting, a similar command can be used:
+**Partial Label Setting** To test a KG-SP model on the partial label setting, a similar command can be used:
 ```
     python test.py --logpath LOG_DIR --fast --partial
 ```